 Another Pandemic Crisis

-This past year of 2020 has been a year of challenges; some of these have almost been overwhelming.
+These past years involving COVID-19 have been a year of challenges; some of these have almost been overwhelming.
 We are seeing many business closures putting thousands of local people out of work.

 Many of these closures are related to the food service industry; restaurants in particular.
 This has created an unusual and unique problem…a huge increase in the residential rat activity.